Update you browser

 Term 1

-People and places (15 credits) provides a framework to understand how and where future mobility fits into a changing global landscape and how people and place connect through mobility.
-The unit aims to sensitise you to the scope and limits of different mobility typologies within the mobility mix.
-It highlights the need for design to meet broader infrastructural and social requirements.
+• People and places: This unit provides a framework to understand how and where future mobility fits into a changing global landscape and how people and place connect through mobility.
+The unit aims to sensitise you to the scope and limits of different mobility typologies within the mobility mix and highlights the need for design to meet broader infrastructural and social requirements.

-Humanising technology (30 credits) explores how recent transformational mobility technologies such as autonomy and electrification can be interpreted to provide new and desirable human interactions in mobility.
+• Humanising technology: This unit aims to explore how recent transformational mobility technologies such as autonomy and electrification can be interpreted to provide new and desirable human interactions in mobility.
 You are expected to gain a profound and critical understanding of emerging technologies and their place in future mobility design.

 Term 2

-This unit focuses on the future of the automotive typology and asks you to reimagine how technology and social trends will influence future automotive design.
-The unit also allows you to select a specific area of focus and adopt an approach which explores techniques and questions unique to their chosen sub-sector.
+• Automotive transitions: This unit focuses on the future of the automotive typology and asks you to reimagine how technology and social trends will influence future automotive design.
+The unit provides a deep context into the key elements of future automotive design with an emphasis on advanced manufacturing, contemporary socio-cultural issues and questions related to future business models.

 Term 3

-Independent Research Project (60 credits) is the final master’s project and asks you to identify, develop and address a defined research question that is both socially relevant and technically challenging.
+Independent Research Project: This is the final Master’s project and asks students to identify, develop and address a defined research question which is both socially relevant and technically challenging.
 The work must be documented at all stages for public dissemination.
-This will take the form of a physical and/or digital (virtual) exhibition of a selection of your work during three terms.
+This will take the form of a physical and/or digital (virtual) exhibition of a selection of the students work during their 3 terms.
+You are responsible for the intellectual and technical evolution of this project and for leading the research and development of ideas and insights through different stages of the design process.
+This includes working out who the stakeholders are, how to research and the development of thinking through different media; notably from 2D to 3D and to an appropriate level of resolution.
+The scope of the IRP will be agreed with you, and the support of your tutor and will include the following:

 AcrossRCA is a compulsory 30-credit unit which is delivered as part of all MA programmes.